moj-analytical-services/intro_r_training_extension/README.md

 in each segment beforehand.

 Note: We’ve introduced a type of R object called a list in this example.
-Lists are type of vector that allow us to put a whole dataframe as an element in the list.
+Lists are a type of vector that allow us to put a whole dataframe as an element in the list.
 Compare this to the vectors we’ve met before, known as ‘atomic vectors’, where the elements can only contain a single value and they all need to be the same type (numeric, character, etc).
 The